Keith Jones (broadcaster): Early life

 Jones grew up in the New Egypt section of Plumsted Township, New Jersey and is one of three boys.
 While attending New Egypt High School, Jones was captain of the basketball team and performed the lead in the school musical all four years.
-He earned a bachelor's degree in Communications and minors in Journalism and Philosophy from Villanova University.
-For three years as an undergraduate, Keith traveled the country with the Villanova Wildcats men's basketball team as a student manager and practice player.
-Head Coach Jay Wright (basketball), speaking to Jones, once said, "You were a good enough player that we used you in practice, so you were kind of like half player, half manager...
-You had good length, you had hops."
+He earned a bachelor's degree in communications and minors in journalism and philosophy from Villanova University.

+For three years as an undergraduate, Jones traveled the country with the Villanova Wildcats men's basketball team as a student manager and practice player.
+In 2005, Jones was with the team on a flight that made an emergency landing in Providence, Rhode Island.